Kirsten Finley (National Leader of Education)

 Following a period as a seconded headteacher of a tiny rural school in the Yorkshire Dales, I became headteacher of Moortown Primary in Leeds in 1997.
 At the time, Moortown Primary was rated ‘good’ by Ofsted.
 In 2011, the school was judged to be ‘outstanding’.
 I’m now the head of a federation of three schools: Moortown Primary, Scholes (Elmet) Primary and St James' CE Primary.

-I really enjoy the opportunity to support other teachers, school leaders and schools as a local leader of education and as a pupil premium reviewer.
+I really enjoy the opportunity to support other teachers, school leaders and schools as a National leader of education and as a pupil premium reviewer.
 As a teacher, I especially enjoyed English, Maths, Art and PSHE.
 As a school leader, I still love getting into classrooms and observing, evaluating (and sometimes improving!) what’s going on.
 I also enjoy the strategic aspects of the role: self-evaluation (including SEF writing) and improvement planning.

 Lesley West (National Leader of Education)